ysdexlic/yoti/README.md

 ## Running and building

-To run the local webpack server run the command `$ npm start`.
+To run the local webpack server run the command `$ npm start`, then go to `localhost:3000`.
 To build a distributable version, run `$ npm run build`.